Michaeladze/react-generator-cmd/README.md

 `explicit` - boolean.
 By default, is set to `false`.
 If a folder contains just one folder inside, with explicit flag equal to true generator will still ask you about that folder.

+`router.path` - how the router folder will be named.

+`router.pageAlias` - a key from your structure that associated with pages.

+`applications` - if your project contains of multiple applications, define the folder where those applications are located.
+For example, "lerna" applications are located in "packages" folder.
+Notice, that the structure, router and redux paths will be relative to the application folder.

 #### Example:

 ```json
 {
   "root": "./src",